ryu1kn/ryu1kn.github.io/_posts/2018-03-30-edit-with-shell.md

     - Robert, 2 PRs
 ```

-If you want to drop the number of PRs from the list, you can in addition use `cut` command followed by pipe `|`,
-i.e. Enter `! sort -t, -k 2 -n -r | cut -d, -f1`
+If you want to drop the number of PRs from the list, you can just pipe the `sort` output to `cut` command (e.g. `sort -t, -k 2 -n -r | cut -d, -f1`), because it's just a shell command!

 ```
 Contributors: